The following information is available to download in large print at the bottom of this page.

 Boomtown works with GAMA Access Areas CIC to provide facilities and support for those wishing to attend who have accessibility requirements.
 GAMA run The Meadow campsite and can offer practical advise for attending the festival.
 Please see the FAQs below for more information on the facilities available here.

-If you would like to camp in The Meadow, please include this in your email with details of how many people you would like to camp with you and details of what you will be staying in - The Meadow can house tents, campervans, caravans or trailer tents.
+If you would like to camp in The Meadow, please include this in your email with the following details: how many people you would like to camp with you and details of what you will be staying in (tents, campervans etc.).
 We will prepare for your arrival and individual requirements in order to make sure your entry to the festival is as smooth and easy as possible.

 Some useful information about The Meadow campsite:

 - The Meadow has moved to a new location – near to Whistlers Green and the Lion’s Den.

 - Accessible parking is available at South Gate and is a short distance from The Meadow campsite.
 Blue badge holders or those with Meadow parking passes are welcome to use this car park.

 - We have a crew on hand to can help with practical tasks such as putting up tents and helping out.

 - We do not provide childcare or personal care.

 - There will be wheelchair charging facility in a staffed marquee within the campsite.